6 Quick Tips for Your Digital Marketing Interview

 2. Know the company, beyond their website.

 If you are pursuing a career in digital marketing, the company’s website isn’t going to be the only resource that you should review prior to an interview.
 Research the company.
 Check out their latest press; review their social media channels; investigate their clients and leadership.
-And yes, know their website. (blogs can be quite helpful, see?)
+And yes, know their website.
+(Blogs can be helpful, see?)
 Understanding the ins and outs of the company will boost your confidence going into the interview, and you'll be prepared to demonstrate that you care enough about the job to do your research.

 3. Know the importance of data, but also why it matters.